-When are in the throws of the season it is intense.
+When in the throws of the season, it is intense.
 There can be up to 90 people all busy here in our spaces making many different things – from virtual reality film, to augmented reality artworks to staged performances.
-In response to the new works ,sets, costumes, props and installations are being created.
+In response to the new works, sets, costumes, props and installations are being created.
 The Centre holds the performative within visual arts, film, new media arts, theatre making, writing, poetry, dance, music and sound.

-Each season culminates in a five day festival. we have monthly events.
-Aside from the Seasons , we have monthly ‘For Once’ events.
-These events are one night only because we do not want to take away from or compete with the existing theatres and arts spaces.
+Each season culminates in a five day festival.
+Aside from the Seasons, we have monthly ‘For Once’ events.
+These events are one night only because we do not want to take away from or compete with the existing theatres and art spaces.
 We are incubating new works with the hope that they will go on to occupy existing spaces for the arts.

-4. The Centre recently partnered with the TMRW Gallery for the Invisible Exhibition which was showcased at Season 5.
+4. The Centre partnered with the TMRW Gallery for the Invisible Exhibition, which was showcased during Season 5.
 Are you of the opinion that there is a future for live performance in Virtual Reality spaces?

-For example, what I loved was when William entered Google Tiltbrush gaming app, in which we created the Augmented artworks for the Invisible Exhibition, was what he said.
+For example, what I loved was when William entered Google Tiltbrush gaming app, in which we created the augmented artworks for the Invisible Exhibition.
 This is an artist who has developed a notable mark over the last 40 plus years and who draws on a daily basis.
-When William stepped into the virtual environment, of a VR headset and, armed with two remotes as drawing tools he said, “this is fabulous, for the first time in my life the canvas doesn’t push back at me”.
+When William stepped into the virtual environment of a VR headset, armed with two remotes as drawing tools, he said, “this is fabulous, for the first time in my life the canvas doesn’t push back at me“.

 5. Lastly, is the centre planning any other showcases or exhibitions this year?
 What can we expect from the Centre for the Less Good Idea in the future?